-Eating disorders such as anorexia nervosa, bulimia nervosa, and binge-eating disorder are serious and complex conditions that have the potential to inflict significant physical and psychological harm.
-Characterized by abnormal beliefs and behaviors regarding weight and the consumption and retention of food, eating disorders can impact virtually all areas of a person’s life.
-Eating disorders most commonly affect teenage girls and young adult women, but older women, adolescent boys, and men of all ages can and do suffer from these debilitating conditions.
-Regardless of a person’s age or gender, developing an eating disorder can be a life-threatening experience that typically requires intensive professional treatment to overcome.
+Eating disorders such as anorexia, bulimia, and binge-eating disorder are serious and complex conditions that have the potential to cause significant physical and psychological harm.
+People living with these disorders are typically overwhelmed by unhealthy thoughts about weight and food that can impact virtually all areas of their lives.
+Eating disorders can affect people of all ages and genders, and developing an eating disorder can be a life-threatening experience that typically requires intensive professional treatment to overcome.

-At Acadia Healthcare, we are familiar with the dramatic impact that eating disorders can have on individuals, and how difficult these disorders can be to overcome.
-At the programs within the Acadia treatment network that provide care for individuals with eating disorders, supremely talented and dedicated professionals work diligently to provide comprehensive programming that is designed to empower adolescents, men, and women to overcome the compulsion to engage in disordered eating behaviors, to achieve long-term recovery, and to learn how to live healthier, more productive, and more satisfying lives.
+At Acadia Healthcare, we understand the devastating impact that eating disorders can have on individuals and how difficult these disorders can be to overcome.
+The Acadia treatment network features a range of facilities that provide care for individuals with eating disorders.
+Our talented and dedicated professionals work diligently to provide comprehensive services that empower all populations to overcome the compulsion to engage in disordered eating behaviors.
+We’re here to help you or your loved one achieve long-term recovery and learn how to live healthier, more productive, and more satisfying lives.

 Why Consider Treatment for an Eating Disorder

-The psychological and social impact of eating disorders can be equally as devastating as the physical ramifications.
-People who struggle with eating disorders are at an increased risk for experiencing body image problems, diminished self-esteem, bipolar disorder, depressive disorders, and anxiety disorders.
-They are also at a significantly increased risk for suicide.
-Compounding the danger is that the secrecy and deception that many people engage in to hide their disordered eating can lead to withdrawal, isolation, and the diminishment of their personal support network at a time when such support can literally be life-saving.
+The psychological and social impacts of eating disorders can be equally as devastating as the physical ramifications.
+People who struggle with eating disorders are at an increased risk of experiencing body image problems and diminished self-esteem.
+They’re also at an increased risk of experiencing other mental health conditions, such as bipolar disorder, depressive disorders, and anxiety disorders, and they are at a significantly increased risk for suicide.
+Compounding the danger is that there is still such a negative stigma surrounding eating disorders, which causes many people to engage in secrecy and deception to hide their behaviors.
+This can lead to social withdrawal, isolation, and the diminishment of their personal support network at a time when such support can literally be life-saving.

-Several programs within the Acadia Healthcare network have helped many adolescents and adults to escape the despair and devastation of eating disorders.
-At Acadia’s eating disorder treatment programs, individuals receive world-class care featuring comprehensive clinical and therapeutic services that are provided with unparalleled personalization and that are delivered with the utmost respect and dignity.
-When an individual enters an Acadia program for the treatment of an eating disorder, he or she will work in close collaboration with dedicated professionals to complete a customized course of treatment that is designed according to his or her unique strengths, needs, and treatment objectives.
+Several facilities within the Acadia Healthcare network have helped countless people recover from the despair and devastation of eating disorders.
+At Acadia’s eating disorder treatment facilities, individuals receive world-class care featuring comprehensive clinical and therapeutic services that are provided with unparalleled personalization and that are delivered with the utmost respect and dignity.
+When an individual enters an Acadia facility for the treatment of an eating disorder, they work in close collaboration with dedicated professionals to complete a customized course of treatment that is designed according to their unique strengths, needs, and treatment objectives.

 Levels of Care Offered Through Acadia Healthcare

-Adolescents and adults who heal from an eating disorder at a program within the Acadia Healthcare network may benefit from receiving treatment services at several levels.
-Depending upon the results of a thorough assessment, an individual’s personalized care at an Acadia program may include the following elements:
+Individuals who heal from an eating disorder at a facility within the Acadia Healthcare network may benefit from receiving treatment services at several levels.
+Depending upon the results of a thorough assessment, an individual’s personalized care at an Acadia facility may include the following services or levels of treatment:

-Detoxification services: Some individuals who have an eating disorder also struggle with substance abuse and addiction.
-In order to be able to fully engage in therapy for their eating disorders, these individuals must rid their bodies of the substance or substances that they have been abusing.
-Medically monitored detox provides a safe and closely supervised environment in which men and women can withdraw from alcohol or other drugs with minimal distress and without jeopardizing their health.
+Detoxification services: Some people who develop eating disorders also struggle with addiction.
+Medically monitored detox provides a safe environment in which individuals can withdraw from alcohol or other drugs without jeopardizing their health.

-To learn more about eating disorder treatment within the Acadia Healthcare network, or to get answers to any specific questions that you may have about eating disorder services at any specific center, please feel free to contact us at your convenience.
+To learn more about eating disorder treatment within the Acadia Healthcare network, or to get answers to any specific questions that you may have about eating disorder services at any of our treatment facilities, please feel free to contact a treatment facility near you.
 We look forward to providing you with the information you need to make the best decisions for yourself or for a loved one.